-American magazine and newspaper interviews with Randy Meisner and the Eagles are below.
+American magazine and newspaper interviews with Randy Meisner are below.
 The intention for this page is for it to be a collection of interviews that are possibly new to a lot of people.
 More interviews will be added later.

 Sept.
 1972: